The 46th Annual Ann Arbor CROP Hunger Walk

-The annual Washtenaw/Ann Arbor CROP Hunger Walk involves….
+The annual Ann Arbor CROP Hunger Walk involves…

 - Walkers and supporters raising funds to help those who are hungry

-- People from various faiths and groups in a community wide event
+- People from various faiths and groups in our community

 - Raised funds:

-25% support hunger relief efforts in our community
+25% supports hunger relief efforts of nine programs in our community

-We support this walk because hundreds of people in our community are walking to meal sites and pantries to find enough to eat; and people all over the world are walking to get water, to work in fields, or to collect firewood.
+We walk this walk because hundreds of people in our community are walking every day to meal sites and pantries to find enough to eat; and people all over the world are walking to get water and food, to work in fields, or to collect firewood.
 We walk in solidarity with them and to make efforts to see that everyone has the nutrition they need to live a healthy and active life.